English version of Turbulences interculturelles chez Air France-KLM: des employés témoignent

 The French dictionary Le Robert defines the notion of value as follows: “the quality of what is subjectively estimated and set as objectively estimable”.
 In other words, value sheds light on certain singular choices made by an individual in the light of their recognition by the community with which he or she identifies.
 When they are linked to values, my preferences or my refusals are no longer entirely mine.
 They then depend on internalized social norms.

-Some testimonies from French and Dutch people refer to antagonistic values, or at least values that are difficult to reconcile.
+Some remarks by French and Dutch people refer to antagonistic values, or at least values that are difficult to reconcile.
 One then wonders about the absence of a common corporate culture that would overcome these differences by proposing a common frame of reference.

 “The French do not make decisions for profit, but for the continuity of work.”